NickMcSweeney/game.ai/README.md

 > With [Serpent.Ai](https://github.com/SerpentAI/SerpentAI)

-This a project building a RTS game AI using the SerpentAI Framework.
+This a project building a RTS game AI (for now -- maybe others later) using the SerpentAI Framework.
 The initial goal is to get a version working with 0 A.D. and potentially extend it to work in an Age of Empire game.
 This is starting with 0 A.D. because it is OpenSource and hopefully is will make it a bit easier to work with.

 ## Packages